When you start Qt Creator, it opens to the Welcome mode, where you can:

 Qt Creator opens image files in the image viewer.

 Use the toolbar buttons (1) or keyboard shortcuts to:

 - Play and pause animated GIF and MNG images

-If you receive a freely scalable icon in the SVG format from an UI designer, you can export it to several images of different sizes to create a set of pixmaps.
+If you have a freely scalable icon in the SVG format, you can export it to several images of different sizes to create a set of pixmaps.
 You can then use QIcon::addPixmap() to add the pixmaps to icons in different modes and states.